Sous vide turkey breast with a simple dry brine offers the moistest, most tender, and incredibly flavorful turkey and crispy skin!

 Similar to chicken breast, it’s very easy to turn a turkey breast into something that tastes like cardboard—chalky, dry, tasteless.
 Next thing you know, you are soaking it with gravy just so you can reluctantly swallow it.
 The sous vide cooking method, however, will change your experience forever.

 The sous vide method allows you to cook turkey breast meat slowly and safely at a significantly lower temperature than any conventional cooking method.
-And low temperature makes for insanely moist and juicy lean white meat that no other cooking methods can possibly achieve.
+And low temperature makes for insanely moist and juicy lean white meat that no other cooking methods can achieve.
 We are talking about cooking the turkey at <150°F (66°C).
 But wait—that’s below the minimum internal temperature of 165°F (74°C) for poultry recommended by the FDA, right?
 How is it safe?
 The short answer is time.
 (My long and detailed answer about sous vide food safety can be found here.)
 By adding the cooking time, poultry like turkey breast can be fully pasteurized at such a low temperature, resulting in mind-blowingly tender and juicy meat.
 Guess who can hold that precise temperature for a long time?
 Your sous vide machine!

 While that’s the primary reason for sous vide turkey breast, it also comes with a few more advantages.